arqam66/E-Commerce-Platform/README.md

 # Stripe Configuration
 STRIPE_PUBLISHABLE_KEY=
 STRIPE_SECRET_KEY=
-4. Run the development server: bash
+4. Run the development server
+bash
 Copy
 Edit
 npm run dev
-Your application will be available at http://localhost:3000.
+Your application will now be running on http://localhost:3000.

 Configuration
 Firebase Setup
 Create a Firebase project in the Firebase Console.

-Obtain the Firebase API key, authentication domain, and project ID from your Firebase project settings and add them to your .env.local file.
+Obtain your Firebase API key, authentication domain, and project ID from your Firebase project settings.

+Add these credentials to your .env.local file.

 Stripe Setup
-Create a Stripe account at Stripe.
+Sign up for a Stripe account at Stripe.

-Obtain your Stripe publishable and secret keys from the Stripe Dashboard and add them to your .env.local file.
+Obtain your Stripe publishable and secret keys from the Stripe Dashboard.

+Add these keys to your .env.local file.

 Deployment
-Deploy your application to Vercel for production:
+To deploy your app to production, you can use Vercel.

-Install the Vercel CLI if you haven’t already:
+Install the Vercel CLI:

 bash
 Copy
 Edit
-npm i -g vercel
+npm install -g vercel
-Deploy your application:
+Deploy the app:

 bash
 Copy
 Edit
 vercel --prod
-Your app will be deployed and available at a custom Vercel URL.
+Your app will be live on Vercel with a custom URL.

 Project Structure
 php